Roknor/hyprland-dots/README.md

 ```

 ### Some mouse interactivity on waybar modules

 ```sh
 paru -S pavuctl checkupdates gnome-system-monitor       \
 kweather psensor
 ```
-j

 ## Post installation actions

 ![Right click menu screenshot](/assets/right-click-menu.png "Screenshot 4")

-- **bin** directory contains the 2 python files the color switching. *thunar-wall.py* switch theme with thunar's right click > "Set as Theme".
+* **bin** directory contains the 2 python files the color switching. *thunar-wall.py* switch theme with thunar's right click > "Set as Theme".
 The only requirement for this to work is havign no special symbols spaces in the image's path (this includes the filename).
-- *wallswitcher.py* picks a random wallpaper.
+* *wallswitcher.py* picks a random wallpaper.
 You will need to edit it to set the wallpaper folder.
 The default shortcut for it is **SUPER+CTRL+W**.
-- VSCode theme is set by [Wal Theme](https://marketplace.visualstudio.com/items?itemName=dlasagno.wal-theme) addon.
+* VSCode theme is set by [Wal Theme](https://marketplace.visualstudio.com/items?itemName=dlasagno.wal-theme) addon.
 So you might want to install that one.
-- Spotify's theme can be controlled by [Spicetify](https://github.com/spicetify).
+* Spotify's theme can be controlled by [Spicetify](https://github.com/spicetify).
 It's a little iffy but it works.